rositis/hierarchical_select/README.txt

   modules; read the maximum scalability section for details.
 - The child indicators only work in Firefox.
 This *cannot* be supported in Safari or IE. See http://drupal.org/node/180691#comment-1044691.
-- The special [save-lineage-termpath] token only works if the vocabulary that has save_lineage enabled, is the only vocabulary.
-Furthermore, it does work with content_taxonomy fields, as long as you have the "Save option" set to either "Tag" or "Both".
+- The special [save-lineage-termpath] token only works with content_taxonomy fields as long as you have the "Save option" set to either "Tag" or "Both".

 Maximum scalability